jackbrassil/staas-portal/README/README-Start-Here.txt

 A minimal hardware configuration is discussed in README-deployment.txt

 a.
-Clone the staas-portal github project
+Clone the jackbrassil/staas-portal github project

 b.
 Install:
     sudo apt install -y python3-pip